I can’t even tell you how many times I THREW AWAY my MBA application essay drafts and started over.

 (Want a more detailed explanation of the steps in the infographic?
 I added some explanation in this post here)

-I’ve spent the past few years developing ApplicantLab, an interactive software system that walks you through a personalized version of these steps.
+I spent years developing ApplicantLab, an interactive software system that walks you through a personalized version of these steps.
 It tells you EXACTLY what to do, step-by-step, giving you advice, tips, and hints every step of the way.
 It truly is like having me sitting next you, guiding you.
 Sign up for your free trial now and see!

 New around here?
 I’m an HBS graduate and a proud member (and former Board Member) of AIGAC.
 I considered opening a high-end boutique admissions consulting firm, but I wanted to make high-quality admissions advice accessible to all, so I “scaled myself” by creating ApplicantLab.